The Immutability of God

 The Knowledge of God

-Several times the Scriptures plainly teach the immutability of God.
-But let us take a quick look at what the Scriptures say about God’s Omniscience (all-knowing).
-Had not the heresy of Open Theism re-arisen (formerly the Socinians believed it), no one would have doubted the perfect knowledge of God, but as it is, the Scriptures are plain on this subject.
+Several times the immutability of God is plainly taught in Scripture.
+But let us take a quick look at what the Scriptures say about God’s Omniscience (all-knowing) first.
+Had not the heresy of Open Theism re-arisen (formerly taught by the Socinians or a version of it), no one would have doubted the perfect knowledge of God, but as it is, the Scriptures are plain on this subject.
 1 John 3:20 states that even when our hearts condemn us, God is greater than our hearts and God “knows everything.”
 Even hidden things that we do, our God knows (Dan.
 2:22; Isa.
 29:15; Heb.
 4:13).
 The knowledge which God possesses is high and unattainable for any creature (Ps.
 139:6).
 He is called “the God of knowledge” (1Sam.
 2:3).
 He knows our actions, even our thoughts and words before they come to our minds or out of our mouths (Ps.
 139:2-4).
 The LORD declares, “I know the things that come into your mind” (Ezek.
 11:5).
 He knows how many hairs each one of us has (Matt.
 10:29-30).
 He knows all the course of history—the end from the beginning (Isa.
 46:9-10).
 Solomon declares, “you, you only, know the hearts of all the children of mankind” (1Kgs.
 8:39).
 In similar words, the early church prayed, “You, Lord, who know the hearts of all” (Acts 1:24).
 This perfect and infinite knowledge is peculiar to God alone.
-Isaiah 40:27-28 says that “his understanding is unsearchable” (v.
-2...
+Isaiah 40:27-28 says that “his understandi...